danielharrell/does_music_move/does_music_move.md

 it seems to involve a sense of being *oriented* in the movement we hear from note to note.
-It is as if we faced the note we were moving to, and reached it as a goal, heedless of any notes passed along the way.
+It is as if we faced the note we were moving to, and reached it as a goal, heedless of any notes on the way.

 The sense of being oriented among notes is even clearer in the second topographical fact, which